Bad End Theater

-Bad End Theater (stylized in all caps) is a 2021 visual novel video game developed by indie developer NomnomNami and published by NomnomNami and Serenity Forge.
-Set in the titular theater, the player controls the actions of the main cast to explore different bad endings from the perspectives of each character.
-It was released for Windows on 26 October 2021 via Steam.
-It was released for consoles on 10 July 2025.
+Bad End Theater (stylized in all caps) is a 2021 visual novel video game developed and published by indie developer NomnomNami.
+In the titular theater, the player controls the actions of four characters to explore different bad endings from the perspectives of each respective character.
+It was released for Windows on 26 October 2021 via Steam and for consoles on 10 July 2025 by Serenity Forge.
 Bad End Theater has received generally positive reviews, with reviewers praising the characters, gameplay, and story.

 Gameplay

-The four main characters are the Hero, the Maiden, the Underling, and the Overlord.
-The player can select one character and assign personality traits to the other three.
+The player can select one of four characters and assign personality traits to the other three.
+These characters are the Hero, the Maiden, the Underling, and the Overlord.
 These personality traits determine the choices the characters will make as the player controls their chosen character.
 The game has 41 bad endings from the different perspectives of each character, which can be unlocked through the choices of the player.
 Each ending functions as a clue to progress in other paths, and the unlocked paths can be seen in a decision tree.
 The game is narrated in the second person.

 The character selection screen with all of the character traits, endings, and letters unlocked.
 The selected set of traits leads to the "True" bad ending.

 The tree diagram of the endings from the Maiden's perspective.
 If the player assigns the trait "hungry" to the Underling, the Maiden encounters her quickest bad ending: being promptly eaten by the Underling.